 Our Analysis and Test Results

-The Aquila has a narrower waist belt than any other harness in this review, and surprisingly this didn't seem to detract from the comfort we found while hanging and belaying with it.
+The Aquila has a very narrow waist belt, but surprisingly this didn't seem to detract from the comfort we found while hanging and belaying with it.
 What did detract from this harness was the location of the gear loops and ice clipper slots, but even more so, the slipperiness of the auto-locking buckles.
 Petzl's small aluminum "DoubleBack HD" buckles are found on both legs, as well as the on the waist, and compared to all of the other buckles you can find in this review, come loose by far the easiest.

 While they use a similar design to most other auto-locking buckles, it seems like the two pieces are not sewn together optimally, or the top portion is just a hair too small, as these buckles end up relying on webbing-to-webbing friction to hold their tension.
 While this is still a safe means of keeping a harness closed, it also means that even the slightest change in the orientation of the buckle relieves this friction, allowing the webbing to loosen up all by itself.
 We found this to be more of an issue on the leg buckles than the waist, and it was only a real concern if the tail ends of webbing weren't long enough to be held under the elastic keepers.
 Again, compared to the competition, these buckles were problematic, and the correspondingly low score for features kept this harness from being one of the better ones.